stellar-deprecated/kelp/README.md

 - `function`: uses a pre-defined function to combine the above price feed types into a single feed.
 We currently support only two types
     - `max` - `max(exchange/ccxt-binance/XLM/USDT/mid,exchange/ccxt-coinbasepro/XLM/USD/mid)`
     - `invert` - `invert(exchange/ccxt-binance/XLM/USDT/mid)`

-## Configuration Files

-Each strategy you implement needs a configuration file.
-The format of the configuration file is specific to the selected strategy.
-You can use these files to customize parameters for your chosen strategy.

-For more details, check out the [examples section](#configuration-files-1) of the readme.

 ## Exchanges